HamimAdal/Middleware_Space_Broker-Prototype-/README.md

     void maintain (SpecificLocation location,String Value);
     void maintain (UserLocation location,String Value);

-After one of these methods is invoked in the Space Broker Application, the similar named method (from server.py in the Broker_RaspberryPi folder) in the Space Broker system gets trigerred to deploy any action.
+After one of these methods is invoked in the Space Broker Application, the similar named method (from Broker_RaspberryPi/server.py) in the Space Broker system gets trigerred to deploy any action.

 **Space Broker system (built on raspberry-pi)**